EMERGENCY:

 babies are dying for every 1,000 live births

-Neonatal mortality in Ghana is more than double the Sustainable Development Goals (SDGs) target for 2030 and most are preventable.
+Neonatal mortality in Ghana is more than double the World Health Organization’s target for 2030, and most deaths are preventable.

 food icon